ben-biddington/Conduit/project/Conduit.Adapters.Build/README.md

 </Target>
 ```

-[IDEA] Make a build file with tasks in it -- it dones't have to be a csporj file right?
+[IDEA] Make a build file with tasks in it -- it doesn't have to be a csproj file right?
 [IDEA] [CLI-fetch build status](https://www.appveyor.com/docs/api/projects-builds#get-projects)

 And call it like this: